The residency enrolled its first class in July 2011.

-Yes, all residents must be qualified for licensure in New York State and must successfully obtain their license early in the residency.
+All residents must be qualified for licensure in New York State and must successfully obtain their license early in the residency.
 Information about New York State licensure may be found through the New York State Education Department.
-Information about reciprocating pharmacy licenses can be found at the National Association of Boards of Pharmacy®.
+Information about reciprocating pharmacy licenses can be found at the National Association of Boards of Pharmacy.

-Residents have access to Memorial Sloan Kettering's medical library.
+Residents have access to MSK’s medical library.
 In addition, the hospital Intranet provides electronic access to a large volume of journals and reference books.
 Electronic documents not immediately available through the medical library may be obtained via the document-delivery service.

 Residents are expected to attend the ASHP Midyear Clinical Meeting to support residency recruitment for the following year.
 Residents are also required to attend the Hematology/Oncology Pharmacy Association (HOPA) Annual Meeting to present their research projects.
-Attendance for both conferences is fully funded.
+Meeting attendance for both conferences is fully funded.

 Residents are compensated with an annual salary of $60,000, along with a comprehensive benefits package, medical/dental insurance, and 15 paid days off during the year.
-Memorial Sloan Kettering offers subsidized housing on Roosevelt Island for pharmacy residents.
+MSK also offers subsidized housing for all oncology residents.
+These apartments are available on Roosevelt Island.